DentyTxR/DentyTxR/README.md

 - As you can see by my pfp I'm a weeb, Favorite animes are Sword Art Online, Zero no Tsukaima, Ao no Exorcist, Ano Natsu de Matteru & like 200+ more kek.

-- I wouldn't call myself a professional coder since I have bad memory and forget some coding stuff alot.
+- I wouldn't call myself a professional coder since I have bad memory and forget some coding stuff alot, I know basic JS and simple frontend web

 #### My projects: